Do you really have to mash it behind your head like that?!

 Why is Every.
 Single.
 Pillow.
 On the floor?!

 I’ve been drooling over extraordinary pillows for the past year.
 Yes, there is such a thing as ‘extraordinary pillows’.
-They live at Anthropology, where it smells like a magical forest.
+They live at Anthropologie, where it smells like a magical forest.

 I want them.
 However, they’re a gazillion dollars.
 You can’t always get what you want.